haskellfoundation/tech-proposals/proposals/0000-specify-dump-json.md

 The aim is to create a JSON interface for GHC diagnostics, standardized by a JSON schema.
 Then, the `-ddump-flag` flag will be replaced by the first-class `-dump-flag` flag, and subsequently, whatever implementation changes are necessary to make the new flag conform to the new specification will be performed.

-The past attempt to not succeed simply due to lack of effort and resources devoted to it, as well as a lack of structured error representations.
+The past attempt did not succeed simply due to lack of effort and resources devoted to it, as well as a lack of structured error representations.
 Now that structured errors are pervasive within GHC, such a JSON dump is both feasible and practical.

 ## Technical Content